Archived News & Events

 - July 22, 2022

-- Institute faculty members met virtually to review the progress of the Institute over the past year and to discuss plans for the 2022-2023 year.
+- Institute faculty members met virtually for the Strategic Planning Retreat to review the progress of the Institute over the past year and to discuss plans for the 2022-2023 year.
 Faculty celebrated successes, both personal and those of the Institute, reviewed advice from the Advisory Board, and set goals for the coming year.

 - May 25, 2022

 - We continued our Seminar Series on Addressing Dementia Across the Public Health Spectrum with a presentation by Gail Kohn, MHA, the Age-Friendly DC Coordinator.
+She presented Age-Friendly Communities: Focusing on Person-Centered Inclusivity and Purpose.
 Ms. Kohn discussed how the DC government is working to make DC more accessible to people of all ages.

 - Seminar recording available here.